ERISA Section 408(b)(2)

 About your account: Services provided and fees charged

-Your account is not subject to fees other than those charged to ETS brokerage accounts, unless enrolled in ETCM Personalized Investments account (a wrap fee program discretionary managed accounts).
-Plans receive standard ETS brokerage account maintenance services.
+Your account is not subject to fees other than those charged to ETS brokerage accounts, unless enrolled in an ETCM Personalized Investments account, a discretionary wrap fee program offering (“Advisory Account”).
+Plans enrolled in an Advisory Account are charged an asset-based fee outlined in the Advisory Agreement for the investment advisory and other services, as described below.
+ETS brokerage accounts receive standard ETS brokerage account maintenance services.

 Services provided to the plan: